m-reyes-h/UND-project-Would-You-Rather/README.md

 ## Project purpose:
 This project was built for the UdacityNanodegree Program.
 The purpose of the project is to demonstrate understanding of the fundamentals of the Redux & React-Redux ecosystem.

-You can run a hosted version of the app at: [Would](https://github.com/m-reyes-h/UND-project-Would-You-Rather.git)
+You can run a hosted version of the app at: [Would You rather?](https://would-you-rather-m-reyes.herokuapp.com/)

 You can see the planning stage at: [Planning Stage](./PlanningStage.md)